cesar-guillen/cesar-guillen.github.io/_posts/2025-03-02-TwoMillion.md

 }
 ```

-We get some encrypted data but we also get the encryption method which the most common version of the Caeser Cypher.
+We get some encrypted data but we also get the encryption method which is the most common version of the Caeser Cypher.
 Decrypting the data we get the following:

 ```
 In order to generate the invite code, make a POST request to /api/v1/invite/generate